HarikaPapana/Traffic-Congestion-System/README.md

 Maps API (for routes, traffic, distance, and travel time) Weather API (for route-based weather information) Browser-based execution (Chrome, Edge, Firefox)

-If you want this shorter, more technical, or formatted exactly for a README.md, I can tailor it instantly 👍